section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 ### Introduction
 A graphical user interface (GUI) allows users to interact with electronic devices using electronic symbols, as opposed to text-based user links, typed commands, or text exploration.
-They design GUIs in response to command-line networks, apparent steep learning curve, which requires command input via a computer keyboard.
+GUIs were designed in response to command-line networks, apparent steep learning curve, which requires command input via a computer keyboard.

-In most cases, activities in a GUI are performed by directly manipulating the graphical elements.GUIs are utilized in a range of mobile gadgets, including MP3 players, gaming devices, and portable family, workplace, and industrial controllers, in addition to computers.
+In most cases, activities in a GUI are performed by directly manipulating the graphical elements.
+GUIs are utilized in a range of mobile gadgets, including MP3 players, gaming devices, workplace, and industrial controllers, in addition to computers.

 In this tutorial, we will gain an understanding of how to build a password generator GUI using Tkinter.

 ### Table of content
 - [What is Tkinter?](#what-is-tkinter?)
 - [Prerequisites](#prerequisites)
 - [What are Widgets?](#what-are-widgets?)